shad0wuk/Chess/README.md

 ## Credits

-This project was developed by Kieran Cunningham.
+This project was developed by Kieran.